-The Condamine Interconnectivity Research Project (CIRP) was led by the Queensland Government’s Office of Groundwater Impact Assessment (OGIA), to determine the connectivity between the underlying Walloon Coal Measures and the Condamine Alluvium.
+The Condamine Interconnectivity Research Project (CIRP) was led by the Queensland Government’s Office of Groundwater Impact Assessment (OGIA).
+Its aim was to determine the connectivity between the CSG-filled Walloon Coal Measures and the overlying Condamine Alluvium.
 Results were independently reviewed.

-Arrow conducted the aquifer pump testing component of the research, drilling four groundwater monitoring bores on two privately-owned intensively farmed land properties – the first at Daleglade in 2013 and the second at Lone Pine in 2014.
+We conducted the aquifer pump testing component of the research, drilling four groundwater monitoring bores on each of two privately-owned, intensively farmed properties – the first set at Daleglade in 2013 and the second set at Lone Pine in 2014.

-This research has provided the most direct evaluation of connectivity between the Condamine Alluvium aquifer and the Walloon Coal Measures to date.
-It demonstrated very minimal potential for groundwater impact from CSG extraction.
-To date, there have been no impacts on the Condamine Alluvium aquifer.
+This was a direct evaluation of connectivity between the Condamine Alluvium aquifer and the Walloon Coal Measures.
+It demonstrated there would be very minimal potential for groundwater impact from CSG extraction at two sites in the Surat Basin.

-Undertaken with the full support of landholders and government, the trials demonstrated coexistence between the CSG and agricultural industries can occur.
+The trials were undertaken with the full support of landholders and government, demonstrating coexistence between the CSG and agricultural industries.